Klute: Critical response

-Gene Siskel of the Chicago Tribune was appreciative: “More interesting than the mystery is the character of Bree….the nicest part of her character (due to the script and Miss Fonda’s fine performance) is that this prostitute doesn’t have a heart of gold.
-She’s a hungup little broad who, when cornered by violence or tenderness, will scratch and bite.
-Director Alan Pakula’s…crisply edited movie runs too long only in drawing out its conclusion….Sharp eyes will solve the mystery midway thru the film.
-Miss Fonda’s performance is superior to her most recent work in ‘They Shoot Horses, Don’t They?’….Sutherland…presents a controlled posture as the industrious detective.
-His low profile nicely balances Miss Fonda’s incendiary role.”
+Gene Siskel of the Chicago Tribune was similarly appreciative, writing: "More interesting than the mystery is the character of Bree... the nicest part of her character (due to the script and Miss Fonda's fine performance) is that this prostitute doesn't have a heart of gold.
+She's a hungup little broad who, when cornered by violence or tenderness, will scratch and bite.
+Director Alan Pakula's... crisply edited movie runs too long only in drawing out its conclusion….Sharp eyes will solve the mystery midway thru the film.
+Miss Fonda's performance is superior to her most recent work in They Shoot Horses, Don't They?...
+Sutherland... presents a controlled posture as the industrious detective.
+His low profile nicely balances Miss Fonda's incendiary role."

-Fonda's performance received widespread praise.
-The Rotten Tomatoes consensus declares: "Fonda makes all the right choices, from the mechanics of her walk and her voice inflection to the penetration of the girl's raging psyche.
-It is a rare performance."
+J. Luria, writing for the Professional Psychology: Research and Practice journal, praised the film for its psychological elements, particularly its nuanced depiction of prostitution, noting that "a good mystery plot and excellent acting make this film entertaining.
+But the sociopsychological scrutiny of the prostitution subculture makes it outstanding.
+The film unfolds on several levels, the description of the call girl, the struggle for her growth, the relationship of Klute and Bree, and the mystery theme.
+Overall, it is an excellent blending of the clinical and the literal."